 Adultery, harlotry and miscegenation are all inextricably linked in Scripture.
 It is also evident in Scripture that miscegenation is forbidden and thus fits the definitions of illicit or unlawful.

 Some Christians will undoubtedly claim that the imperative to not miscegenate is a relic of the law given at Sinai.
-While Christians are no longer bound to the rituals of the law we are bound to the moral commandments and it cannot be said that Israel’s duty to abstain from miscegenation was in any way a ritualistic ordinance.
+While Christians are no longer bound to the Law of Moses, it cannot be said that Israel’s duty to abstain from miscegenation was unique to the Law of Moses.
 In fact we find long before Sinai that miscegenation is an act of fornication as we shall see very clearly later on.

 As we have already seen, miscegenation is a breach of the commandment “thou shalt not commit adultery”.
 Furthermore, it was established at the Council of Jerusalem that we are to abstain from fornication.
-The decree to the nations at the Council of Jerusalem was concerning the relationship of the nations to the law, and if the definition of fornication had been changed this would’ve been the perfect opportunity to say so, but the Apostles did not.
+The decree to the nations at the Council of Jerusalem was concerning the relationship of the nations to the law.
+If the definition of fornication had been changed this would’ve been the perfect opportunity to say so, but the Apostles did not.
 Rather it was simply stated that we must abstain from fornication.

 “23 And they wrote letters by them after this manner; The apostles and elders and brethren send greeting unto the brethren which are of the Gentiles in Antioch and Syria and Cilicia.